 Its display can be turned off or dimmed, so the large, easy-to-read numbers won’t blind you all night long.
-If you like to wake up to the radio or to an alarm that gets louder over time, you won’t find those features here (though there is awith a Bluetooth speaker but still no radio).
-Still, it does its job well, and there’s a reason this clock is found in lots of hotel rooms.
+If you like to wake up to the radio or to an alarm that gets louder over time, you won’t find those features in the, although there is a version with a Bluetooth speaker.
+Still, it does its job well, and there’s a reason this clock is found in a lot of hotel rooms.

 According to the MIT Technology Review, Americans spend nearly four months of their lives hitting the snooze button.
 Talk about first-world problems.
 As tempting as this magical button is during the ungodly morning hours, a few extra winks can often make us late.

 Fortunately, Ruggie takes the ease and convenience out of simply rolling over and slapping “snooze.”
 With Ruggie, you must apply pressure to a plush mat for three seconds to stop the alarm.
 The alarm can be set to 120 decibels, too, to further annoy you out of bed.
 For sake of perspective, 120 decibels is on par with the noise level of a chainsaw.
 Pleasant.